JoaoF17/Python_projects/README.md

 ## Drawing Board
 Drawing board using turtle module.
 Use 'w', 'a', 's' and 'd' to move and 'r' to start a new board.

+## Turtle Race
+A scrip to make different instances (turtles) race between each other and find a winner.
+Each race at a tandom pace.